 Are there additional courses I should consider taking prior to applying to a 2-year Master’s degree program?

 The governing board for the field of Speech-Language Pathology establishes certification standards for the field.
-The most current version is the 2020 standards.
+The most current version is the 2027 standards [effective August 1, 2027].
 While most standards are met during a graduate training program, there are several that effect required undergraduate science courses.
 At the University of Arizona, our undergraduate requirements meet these standards

 Standard IV-A: The applicant (student applying for clinical certification) must have demonstrated knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences.

-Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
+- Biology coursework provides knowledge in areas related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics).

 Courses used to fulfill these requirements must be taken outside a Speech, Language, & Hearing Sciences / Communication Disorders department .
 They must appear by name/number on your official college transcript with a final grade .
 They can consist of any number of credits .
 They can be taken for a numerical grade, credit/no credit, pass/fail, or satisfactory/unsatisfactory, but students must achieve a passing grade.